-18. Red-throated Divers undertake much flight activity over their breeding grounds.
-In particular, they fly to and from the freshwater lochs where they breed and socialise to marine feeding areas (in Shetland this is mostly sheltered sea inlets - voes).
+19. Red-throated Divers undertake much flight activity over their breeding grounds.
+In particular, they fly from the freshwater lochs, where they breed and socialise, to marine areas to feed (in Shetland this is mostly sheltered sea inlets - voes).
 Flying can also be associated with disturbance, other divers intruding into a bird's territory, movements between different parts of multi-loch territories and (in the case of non-breeding birds), prospecting for future breeding sites.
 Flight behaviour studies quantified the spatial and temporal aspects of all types of diver flight activity.
 The main objectives were to map a sample of flight routes at breeding and non-breeding diver lochs, to determine flight heights, and to quantify how flight frequency changes with the stage of breeding and time of day.